 Henry was a 40-year-old father of three, and he suspected the tension in the room had to do with the layoffs rumored to be coming.
 He’d spent most of his life working in the Woonsocket mills, and he well knew to fear unemployment.

 Henry Boucher told his work history to a Mr. Guilfoyle for the Federal Writers’ Project American Life Histories series on Jan.
 12, 1939.
-His story was typical of the many French-Canadians who lived and worked in Woonsocket.
-They’d been coming from Quebec since the 1840s to work in the city’s textile and rubber mills.
+His story was typical of the many French-Canadians who lived and worked in the Woonsocket mills.
+They’d arrived from Quebec since the 1840s to work in the city’s textile and rubber factories.
 By the 1930s, Woonsocket was the most French city in the country, with 75 percent of its population French Canadian.

-Woonsocket's textile industry faltered during the Great Depression.
-Many were thrown out of work and forced to go on relief.
-With the approach of World War II, the mills would revive.
-So would Henry's fortunes.
+Woonsocket’s textile industry faltered during the Great Depression.
+Many people were thrown out of work and forced to go on relief.
+With the approach of World War II, nearly every Woonsocket mill would revive.
+So would Henry’s fortunes.